ssbc/patchwork-threads/README.md

 // `opts` used in fetchThreadData threadlib.getParentPostThread (ssb, mid, opts, cb)

+// get a flattened msg-list of the thread, ready for rendering threadlib.flattenThread (thread)

 // get top-level thread structure (no replies of replies)
 // `opts` used in fetchThreadData threadlib.getPostSummary (ssb, mid, opts, cb)